Setting up a limited company

 If you are looking at setting up a limited company, there are three things you need; payment to the registration body Companies House, a company name and a UK address.
 This is the address of your registered office – somewhere to keep official documentation, to receive official correspondence and where court documents can be served.

 There are several methods of setting up a company.
 The first is to deal directly with Companies House.
-At £20, or £50 for a same day service, it is the cheapest option and there are staff give guidance on general matters such as filling in forms or company names.
+It costs £15 (online) or £40 (paper).
+It is normally the cheapest option and there are staff give guidance on general matters such as filling in forms or company names.

 However, registration can be time-consuming, especially if you make a mistake, and Companies House staff will not advise you about specific matters such as the content of the memorandum and articles.
-If you want enlist some help, a company formations service, solicitor or accountant can help you form a new company for a fee.
-Alternatively, you could also get assistance from an online registration company as Companies House now accepts applications electronically.
-The standard service usually costs £80-£100 including fees, but since some documentation needs to be posted, registration takes three to eight days.
+If you want enlist some help, a company formations service, solicitor or accountant can help you form a new company for a fee; costs will vary depending on the level of service that you want.

 Finally, you can buy an ‘off the shelf’ or readymade company.
 You simply transfer your name to an available one.
 The process can be completed on the same day but the choice of names may be limited.